LudovicLachance/botgame/README.md

 ### Instruction to create a bot and play

-To enter the endless tournament, create a bot implementing the game bot you want to play and add it to the bot list in the game room.
+To enter the endless tournament, you must first create a player with a name.

+After, you can create a bot implementing the game bot you want to play and add it to your player bot list.

+Make sure your player is actually in the game room.

 Then make a merge request.